Lesson Plan

 For Teachers 9th - 12th

 Read through this printable version of a handout discussing Economics and the American Revolution.
-There are key terms and facts for young scholars to focus on.
-This case study illustrates economic principles that remain important today....
+There are key terms and facts for learners to focus on.
+This case study illustrates economic principles that remain important today.
+See...

 Lesson Plan